person-c/cying.org/content/en-blog/2023-05-03-a-trip-to-tianjing.md

 ---
-title: a trip to Tianjin
+title: A trip to Tianjin
 date: '2023-05-03'
 slug: a trip to Tianjin
 ---